|

 crap makes everything even worse.
 Every scene features umpteen

-number of plot devices which only further the inanity.
+number of plot devices that only further the inanity.
 Nothing

 follows a logical course, and even the character motivations